-“Distance learning” and “correspondence learning” are the terms that are frequently used analogously to relate a kind of education that is done mainly at student’s place with the help of study material provided by post, email or via any other means of Internet.
-However, there are some differences between the two and getting you aware with the differences between distance & correspondence education is the main purpose of this post.
+“Distance learning” and “correspondence learning” are the terms that are frequently used analogously to relate a kind of education that is done mainly at student’s place with the help of study material provided by post, email or via any other means of the Internet.
+However, there are some differences between the two and get you aware of the differences between distance & correspondence education is the main purpose of this post.
 Read on to know more.

 Correspondence education is considered as the earliest form of distance education, in which the study material was supplied primarily by post.
-Correspondence education was developed in mid 1800’s in European countries like United Kingdom, Germany & France.
-As in the mid 1840s, Sir Issac Pitman, an English educator, founded Sir Isaac Pitman’s Correspondence Colleges in England.
-In United States, correspondence education began in 1873, as Anna Ticknow established a society to provide correspondence education for women.
-In fact, correspondence education was raised due to the need of study at home.
+Correspondence education was developed in the mid 1800s in European countries like the United Kingdom, Germany & France.
+As in the mid-1840s, Sir Issac Pitman, an English educator, founded Sir Isaac Pitman’s Correspondence Colleges in England.
+In the United States, correspondence education began in 1873, as Anna Ticknow established a society to provide correspondence education for women.
+In fact, correspondence education was raised due to the need to study at home.
 And today, the more technical form of correspondence education is called as distance education.
 Let us make it more clear by going through the next pointer.

 Today’s distance education is far more interactive than that of correspondence education.
 Instructor and student can have a direct face-to-face interaction using new technologies such as live chats in virtual classrooms.
 Also, today’s online education involves lots of interactive technologies like discussion boards, smartphone applications, instant messaging, video conferences and regular assignments etc. which provide student-student & instructor-student interactions.
 While on the other hand, the interaction level is quite limited in correspondence education as the only means are posts or electronic mails.

 Hope this post will clear your dilemma between correspondence education and distance education.
-And will help you choosing the right choice according to your needs.
+And will help you choose the right choice according to your needs.

 You can also read these blogs for more information:-